Open-Hardware-Leaders/ohlwebsite/docs/NextSteps.md

-## Participate in the next cohorts to learn more about open hardware
-This program will be branched into two programs, below we explain how this will happen.
-Stay tuned for the next cohorts and programs

-## Open Hardware Leaders splits into new two programs
+## Open Hardware Leaders, what happens next
-### What happens next and how to get involved in these new programs

 After the graduation of the first cohort and 14 weeks of collaborative work, the organization team has decided to split ways.
 The differences in our vision are too significant, taking us into this joint decision after much effort on working them out.